kyleerhabor/assistant/README.md

 ### Java

-Run `clj -T:build uber` build the project.
+Run `clj -T:build uber` to build the project.
 This may take a while to complete (e.g. a minute).
-Once finished, run the following command to start the bot:
+Once finished, run:
 ```sh
 java -jar target/assistant-<version>-standalone.jar <token>
 ```